oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/README.md

 Several of the following instructions are specific to Ubuntu (sudo apt-get intall...)
 Every library used should function cross-platform, but it has only been tested on Linux.
 See also requirements.txt file.

-- grab the latest version of the deepspeech pbmm file (https://github.com/mozilla/DeepSpeech/releases/tag/v0.9.3) and include in main project directory
+- grab the latest version of the deepspeech pbmm and scorer files (https://github.com/mozilla/DeepSpeech/releases/tag/v0.9.3) and include in main project directory as graph.pbmm and score.scorer
 - pip install pyautogui
 - sudo apt-get install scrot python3-tk python3-dev (for pyautogui on Ubuntu)
 - sudo apt-get install portaudio19-dev python-all-dev python3-all-dev